QUT-Digital-Observatory/youte/docs/documentation.md

 #### Restrict by language and region

 The `--lang` returns results most relevant to a language.
-Not all results will be in the specified language: results in other languages will still be returned if they are highly relevant to the search query term..
-To specify the language, use [ISO 639-1 two letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), but you should use the values `zh-Hans` for simplified Chinese and `zh-Hant` for traditional Chinese.
+Not all results will be in the specified language: results in other languages will still be returned if they are highly relevant to the search query term.
+To specify the language, use [ISO 639-1 two letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), except that you should use the values `zh-Hans` for simplified Chinese and `zh-Hant` for traditional Chinese.

 The `--region` returns results viewable in a region.
 It does *not* filter videos uploaded in that region only.
 To specify the region, use [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).